 \subsubsection{Eye-tracker Configuration}

-The orientation of the eye and world camera were adjusted at the beginning of the experiment for each subject and was fixed during the whole experiment.
-A single marker calibration method was used to calibrate the gaze tracker.
-The subject moved their heads slowly to their whole field of view while gazing at the marker lying on the table.
+The orientation of the eye and world cameras were adjusted at the beginning of the experiment for each subject and remained fixed during the whole experiment.
+A single marker calibration method leveraging the vestibulo-ocular reflex (VOR) was used to calibrate the gaze tracker.
+While gazing at the marker lying on the table, the subject moved their head slowly to cover the whole field of view.